Short throw vs long throw projector: 6 points make differences.

 Advantages and Disadvantages: Short throw vs Long throw vs UST projector

-Let’s see what are the pros and cons of the ultra-short throw, short throw, and long-throw projector.
+Let’s see the pros and cons of ultra-short-throw, short-throw, and long-throw projectors.

 So you can have a better understanding of choosing the projector.